SQL #5: DML

 FROM Persontable2

-table during transaction which is a mirror of the original.
+INSERT creates a temporary INSERTED table during transaction which is a mirror of the original.
 Rules can be applied to the temp table using triggers.

 UPDATE

-- Can specify values to be entered into columns of an existing table.
-Creates both INSERTED
+UPDATE - Can specify values to be entered into columns of an existing table.
+Creates both INSERTED and DELETED temporary tables representing the before and after states of the updated table.

 DELETE

-There are three versions of DELETE
+There are three versions of DELETE, they are:

 MERGE

 Merge can be used to update tables in a safe and repeatable way.
-It will perform an UPDATE
+It will perform an UPDATE on existing rows and an INSERT on nonexisting rows.
+If the rows are already ‘matched’ then it will just leave it.

 MERGE production.product AS TARGET